-Common Proofreading Abbreviations Example

-Abbreviation Meaning Example Agr agreement problem: "The piano as well as the guitar need tuning." subject/verb or "The student lost their book." pronoun/antecedent Awk awkward expression or "The storm had the effect of causing millions of dollars in construction damage." = faulty capitalization "We spent the Fall in Southern spain."
-Frag fragment "Depending on the amount of snow we get this winter and whether the towns buy new trucks."
-Non-seq non-sequitur does not follow what came before ital italicize used in the reference list usually with journal titles Word is circled spelling error "This sentence is flaude with two mispellings."
-Wdy wordy "Seldom have we perused a document so verbose, so ostentatious in phrasing, so burdened with too many words."
-Sp spelling error · ·
+Common Proofreading Abbreviations Abbreviation Meaning Example agreement problem: "The piano as well as the guitar need tuning."
+Agr "The student lost their book." subject/verb or pronoun/antecedent awkward expression or "The storm had the effect of causing millions of dollars in Awk damage." construction "We spent the Fall in Southern spain." = faulty capitalization "Depending on the amount of snow we get this Frag fragment winter and whether the towns buy new trucks."
+Non-seq non-sequitur does not follow what came before italicize used in the reference list usually with journal titles ital Word is circled spelling error "This sentence is flaude with two mispellings."
+"Seldom have we perused a document so verbose, Wdy wordy so ostentatious in phrasing, so burdened with too many words."